finity69x2/nws_alerts/README.md

   name: My NWS Alerts Sensor
 ```

-Using the configuration example above the sensor will then be called "sensor.my_nws_alerts_sensor"
+Using the configuration example above the sensor will then be called "sensor.my_nws_alerts_sensor".